Why is this guide relevant to you and the Simmons Community?

 Activism—engaging in action or involvement as a means of achieving political, social, or economic goals—has remained an important facet of the Simmons experience throughout the College’s history.
 From the establishment of the Student Guild by the first class to attend Simmons, to campus involvement in the anti-war and civil rights movements of the 1960s, to advocating for equality and fairness for all members of the community, Simmons students have driven change in important ways.

 This guide is continuously updated.
-If there is something missing, please send me an email.
+If there is something missing, please send us an email at library@simmons.edu.
 After all, this guide is for YOU.